 Stay in Bounds

 There is more than enough terrain within the boundaries of Steven's Pass to keep the most experienced and adventurous riders challenged and entertained.
 If you hike or ski out of the ski area boundary you are exposing yourself to unnecessary and life-threatening risks.
-Outside of the ski area boundaries are no precautions taken to prevent avalanches or indicate hazards such as cliffs and creeks.
-Do not go into the following areas:
+Outside of the ski area boundaries there are no precautions taken to prevent avalanches or indicate hazards such as cliffs and creeks.

 Ski with a Buddy

 If you get hurt, or have another problem on the mountain, the best and quickest way for you to get help is to have a friend with you.

 Before you start down the hill, agree which route you are taking.

 Always know the name of the run you are taking.